ryanpstauffer/RheingoldGraph/docs/setup.md

 # Setup

-The instructions below walkthrough how to setup the prototype in a Mac OSC environment.
+The instructions below walkthrough how to setup the prototype in a Mac OSX environment.

 There are 3 key parts of the setup:

 * Midi (for playback)
 * Neo4j (for the graph database backend)
-* Python virtual environment (for Python dependencies)
+* Python and dependencies

 ## Midi